 Normal activities may be resumed as soon as your child feels up to it.
 Most children can go back to school/daycare the next day after surgery.
+Some surgeons prefer no underwater swimming for a few weeks after surgery.

 Who to call?